memgraph/mage/README.md

 Memgraph introduces the concept of **query modules**, user-defined procedures that extend the Cypher query language.
 These procedures are grouped into modules that can be loaded into Memgraph.
 You can find more information on query modules in the official [documentation](https://docs.memgraph.com/memgraph/database-functionalities/query-modules/built-in-query-modules).

-Query modules implemented in Python:
-* [nxalg](python/nxalg.py): A module that provides NetworkX integration with Memgraph and implements many NetworkX algorithms.
-* [graph_analyzer.py](python/graph_analyzer.py): This Graph Analyzer query module offers insights about the stored graph or a subgraph.
-* [distance_calculator.py](python/distance_calculator.py): Module for finding the geographical distance between two points defined with 'lng' and 'lat' coordinates.
-* [tsp.py](python/tsp.py): An algorithm for finding the shortest possible route that visits each vertex exactly once.
-* [set_cover.py](python/set_cover.py): The algorithm for finding minimum cost subcollection of sets that covers all elements of a universe.

-Query modules implemented in C/C++:
-* [connectivity_module.cpp](cpp/connectivity_module/connectivity_module.cpp): A module that finds weakly connected components in a graph.
-* [biconnected_components_module.cpp](cpp/biconnected_components_module/biconnected_components_module.cpp): Module for finding biconnected components of the graph.

 ## How to install?